2012 Wisconsin lieutenant gubernatorial recall election: Campaign

 Similarly to Gladys Huber in the Democratic gubernatorial primary, in this primary, the Republican Party supported a "placeholder" candidate, Isaac Weix, a perennial candidate who had previously ran in the 10th Senate district's Democratic recall election primary.
 The purpose of Weix running was to force Democrats to hold a recall primary for lieutenant governor and give Republicans more time to campaign for the general election.
-Democrats also opposed candidates such as Weix because they felt that such candidates would only confuse voters.
+Democrats also opposed Weix on the grounds they felt that such candidates would only confuse voters.